ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/moj-de-tech-radar.md

 <hr>

-## Notable Changes from Our Recent Tech Radar Review
+## From Enhancements to Insights: Our Recent Radar Refresh

+With our technology radar now integrated into GitHub, we’ve transformed it into a collaborative, dynamic tool that simplifies maintenance, fosters transparency, and supports asynchronous teamwork.
+These innovations have enabled us to keep the radar relevant and accessible, while maintaining a clear record of our technology decisions.

-Our latest technology radar refresh brought together around **thirty Data and Analytics Engineers** for a collaborative review of the existing blips.
-To ensure a focused and efficient process, we divided into smaller groups, each led by an engineer, to review a specific quadrant.
+This improved agility came into play during our most recent radar refresh.
+We brought together around **thirty Data and Analytics Engineers** for a team-wide review of the existing blips.
+To streamline the process, we divided into focused groups, each led by an engineer, to assess a specific quadrant of the radar.

-This exercise not only updated the radar but also reflected the evolving nature of our work.
-The introduction of the **Analytical Engineering function** has broadened the diversity of tools and techniques we use, leading to an increase in the number of blips.
-Below are the most significant updates from our latest review:
+The result was not just an updated radar but also a clearer reflection of our evolving work.
+The introduction of the **Analytical Engineering function** has broadened the diversity of tools and techniques we use, increasing the number of blips.

+Here are the most notable changes from our latest review:

 ---